A change of plans with the houseThis post may contain affiliate links which won’t change your price but will share a commission.

 A change of plans with the house

-This was our guest bedroom, we took the mattresses and bedding all to the new house a couple days ago.
-Today we will take up the bed frames and make a king size bed out of them.
+This was our guest bedroom, we took the mattresses and bedding all to the new house a couple of days ago.
+Today we will take up the bed frames and make a king-size bed out of them.

 Last Monday I headed up to Maquoketa to watch the grand-kids and filled my car with as much quilt stuff as would fit.
 Both girls are in school all day so on Tuesday I dropped them off at school and headed over to the house.
 Guess what I did?
 Yep, I started demolishing things!

 Did I mention that Mr. Mickey went along with me?
-Poor little guy just shakes the whole time he is in the car, I feel so bad for him.
-Hopefully we can get him over it as we will be making a lot of trips.
+The poor little guy just shakes the whole time he is in the car, I feel so bad for him.
+Hopefully, we can get him over it as we will be making a lot of trips.

 I grabbed the Sears Kenmore sewing machine from my daughter’s house.
 That is the one I picked up at Goodwill the last time I was up here.